 Setting the stage: a pie in an oven

-We’ll be having a look at what happens when baking that pie in the oven.
+In this case, we’ll be having a look at what happens when baking that single pie in the oven, but the math and physics stay the same when scaling up.
 So let’s have a what it is that we have here:

 - A round pie with a diameter of 10 cm (4 inch)